Woman shot by police at condemned home near Gathering Place had ongoing dispute with city

 In June 2017, the city of Tulsa went to district court to condemn Burke’s home by eminent domain, citing a need to obtain the property for a drainage project in the area.

-However, city officials had to go to court again in December after Burke apparently refused to leave the property.
+However, city officials had to go to court again in December after Burke refused to leave the property, records indicate.

-Prior to being evicted by the court, Burke represented herself in a civil lawsuit she filed in September in Tulsa federal court in an apparent attempt to stop the city from taking her home.
+Prior to being evicted by the court, Burke represented herself in a lawsuit she filed in Tulsa federal court in September in an apparent attempt to stop the city from taking her home.

-The lawsuit named 58 individuals ranging from Mayor G.T.
+The lawsuit named as defendants 58 individuals ranging from Mayor G.T.
 Bynum and various city officials to Gov. Kevin Stitt and “all major donors” to the Gathering Place park.

 Burke sought a permanent injunction to prevent the city from taking the residence in addition to seeking damages.